 }

 The user can customize this customized realm by implementing this interface and providing login name, password and list of roles without bothering about all others details.
-The example of this customization for the purpose of the test :
+The example of this customization for the purpose of the test :inject.ini

 myRealm=com.custom.nextrealm.MyRealm